Sytarno/Athena/README.md

 # Athena
 Discord bot made by me, Sytarno#8065
+THIS BOT WILL NOT RUN ON ITS OWN.
+IT NEEDS A .env.txt FILE THAT I WILL NOT PROVIDE BECAUSE IT CONTAINS A TOKEN AND OTHER PRIVATE INFO.

 bot.py is the main core that is required to run. however, in order for youtube pull/push requests, lavalink.jar in the folder lavalink needs to run concurrently.